anonymous-mario/mario-supplementary-anonymous/README.md

 ## Required Spatial Reasoning

-1. Determine the relative orientations of Agent 2 and Agent 3.
+1. Determine Agent 2's approximate orientation relative to Agent 1
+2. Determine Agent 3's approximate orientation relative to Agent 1
+3. Using the above, determine Agent 2's approximate orientation relative to Agent 3
-2. Represent Agent 3's backward motion in its local frame.
+4. Represent Agent 3's backward motion in its local frame.
-3. Transform this motion into Agent 2's egocentric coordinate system.
+5. Transform this motion into Agent 2's egocentric coordinate system.
-4. The resulting direction is **East**.
+6. The resulting direction is **East**.

-## Discussion

-Although this example requires fewer reasoning steps than Example 1, it still depends on correctly composing the agents' local coordinate systems.
-The answer is uniquely determined by the scene geometry and specified motion.

 ---

 # Summary

 These examples were selected because they are representative of the observed human failures on three-agent egocentric-motion questions.
 In all three cases, the correct answer follows from a deterministic sequence of reference-frame transformations once the relative agent orientations are established.
 We did not observe evidence that the correct answer depends on subjective interpretation of the scene geometry.
-Notably, Example 1 demonstrates that all three annotators independently converged on the same incorrect answer, which is more consistent with a systematic reasoning error than with random guessing on an ambiguous question.
+Furthermore, each of these examples requires chaining 6 to 7 sequential reasoning operations before the final motion can be expressed in Agent 2's local coordinate system.
+Although each individual step is uniquely determined by the scene geometry and the specified motion, an error at any intermediate step propagates to the remainder of the reasoning process and substantially increases the likelihood of an incorrect final answer.
+Consequently, this example presents many more opportunities for error than the corresponding two-agent tasks while remaining fully deterministic and well-defined.

+Importantly, these questions admit a systematic solution procedure rather than subjective interpretation.
+Once the relative orientations of the agents are established from cross-view correspondences, each subsequent coordinate transformation follows deterministically.
+The primary challenge is therefore not ambiguity in the scene or task specification, but accurately composing multiple egocentric reference-frame transformations whose relationships must first be inferred from the images.